 Tony Smith (1912-1980)

-Tony Smith was a leading figure in the development of minimalist art.
+Tony Smith was also a leading figure in the development of Minimal Art.
 His work was diverse, spanning painting, sculptures, and architecture.
 Smith was most well-known for his geometric abstract sculptures, which combine simple geometric forms – such as cubes, pyramids, and cylinders – with a strong sense of proportion and balance.

-His work was highly influenced by his study of architecture and the work of Kasimir Malevich, Piet Mondrian and other minimalists.
+His work was highly influenced by his study of architecture and the work of Kazimir Malevich, Piet Mondrian, and other artists with a reduced and minimalist aesthetic.
 His use of repetition and simple shapes helped him to create works of art that had a sense of timelessness and simplicity.
+Read more about him here.

 Robert Ryman (1930 – 2019)